AdventureNorthernEscapes/hugo-website/content/case-studies/mountain-view-estate.md

   - "/images/case-2-gallery-15.jpg"

 project_process:
-  - title: "Land Acquisition & Planning"
+  - title: "Project Overview"
-    description: "Secured a prime parcel of undeveloped land with panoramic mountain views.
-Navigated complex zoning and permitting processes to gain approval for a multi-unit luxury development."
+    description: "The Celestial Cabin is a holiday home designed to offer an idyllic retreat in the beautiful surroundings of Knaresborough.
+Our aim was to create a memorable experience for holidaymakers seeking both comfort and nature."
-  - title: "Architectural Design"
+  - title: "Challenges"
-    description: "Collaborated with renowned architects to design modern chalets that maximized views and blended seamlessly with the natural landscape, using sustainable materials."
+    description: "We wanted to blend the comfort of modern amenities with the rustic charm of a cabin environment, all while maximising the space available in the static caravan."
-  - title: "Infrastructure & Construction"
+  - title: "Solution"
-    description: "Managed all site work, including road access, utilities, and construction of three separate high-end residential units, ensuring the highest standards of craftsmanship."
+    description: "We upgraded the interiors with high-quality fittings, added efficient heating solutions, and worked on creating a light and airy atmosphere.
+Thoughtful design touches, such as a cosy outdoor seating area, ensured guests could make the most of the beautiful natural surroundings."
-  - title: "Sales & Marketing"
+  - title: "Result"
-    description: "Launched a targeted marketing campaign highlighting the unique location and design.
-All units were successfully sold off-plan to pre-qualified buyers before construction was complete."
+    description: "The Celestial Cabin has become a popular getaway spot, with guests praising its comfort, style, and proximity to local attractions.
+It has delivered an outstanding return on investment, with high occupancy rates and excellent reviews from guests."
 ---
 The Mountain View Estate project was an ambitious undertaking from start to finish.
 We identified a rare opportunity to develop a collection of exclusive homes in a highly sought-after mountain location.
 The design philosophy was centered on 'bringing the outside in,' with expansive glass walls and natural materials like stone and timber.